github/training-kit/style-guide/intro.md

 Red helps learners troubleshoot errors or roadblocks.
 {: .notice--danger}

-# Styling text
+# Style text to convey meaning

 Text is styled minimally:

-- **Important terms are bolded** to help learners identify their importance and help with cognition.
+- Vocabulary is italicized to help learners identify their importance and help with cognition.
+  - Example: A *query* is a request for specific information.
+- Button names are bolded to indicate they should be clicked.
+  - Example: Accept the filler text and click **Commit Changes**.
-- Names of repos, branches, variables, or user handles are wrapped in `backticks`.
+- Names of repositories, files, branches, variables, or user handles are wrapped in \`backticks\`.
+  - Example: Initialize the repository with a `README.md` file.
-- Code that the learner should copy and paste, and code that spans multiple lines:
+- Code that the learner should type, copy, or execute should be in a fenced code block:

-      Is put into
-        fenced code blocks.
+  - Example: To see the version of your Git installation, type:

+        git --version

+# Use the proper terminology

+- Use given names for complicated concepts, and then explain them.
+- We "click" buttons, we don't press them.